backdrop-contrib/userprotect/README.txt

   -- If not, then if the current user is a user administrator, check if the default
      administrator bypass is enabled for the protection in question.
 If so, then stop the checks and allow editing of the field.

+  --  If not, check if the user is editing their own account.
+If so, determine the
+      protections for e-mail and password by examining the userprotect permissions for 'change own e-mail' and 'change own password', and continue with the rest of the checks below.

   -- If not, check if the protection is set for the individual user being edited.
      If so, then stop the checks here, and prevent editing of the field (this